top of page

 We do.
 If you would like to make installments on your animal, we will gladly take payments at your convenience.
 We can keep track on a shared Google Sheet as well.
 Any excess funds can be applied to processing fees or refunded.
 Your call.

-HOW MUCH STORAGE DO I NEED?
+HOW MUCH STORAGE DO I NEED FOR A HALF?

 Think about 100 one pound packages of chop meat.
 You’ll need more than a freezer above the fridge, unless you ONLY have pork in that freezer.
 A chest freezer is good to have, but it doesn't need to be a big one.
+Double that space for a whole chare.

 WHAT ABOUT CHICKENS?
 DO YOU SELL THOSE?